cessen/tenthash/docs/design_rationale.md

 # TentHash's Design Rationale

 This document explains the rationale behind TentHash's design.
-See the [specification document](specification.md) for a complete and concise description of TentHash.
+It assumes that you have already read the [specification document](specification.md), which is a complete and concise description of TentHash but without any rationale provided.

-(Pre-1.0 this document serves not only to explain the rationale behind TentHash's design, but also to describe the claims I think I can make about TentHash's properties so that others can more easily audit those claims.)

-## Goals

-TentHash aims to be a robust *non-cryptographic* message digest that is simple to implement while still being reasonably fast.
-More specifically, its design goals are (in order of priority):

-1. **Robust collision resistance.**  For all practical purposes, it should be safe to assume that different pieces of (legitimate) data will never have colliding hashes.
-Moreover, the size of the output digest should *accurately reflect* the likelihood of such collisions.
-2. **Simplicity and portability.**  It should be easy to understand and straightforward to write conforming implementations, without need for special hardware instructions.
-3. **Reasonably fast.**  It doesn't need to win any speed competitions, but its speed should be measured in GB/sec not MB/sec.

-On the other hand, TentHash is explicitly **not** trying to be secure against attacks.
-Again, it is a *non-cryptographic* hash function.
+This document focuses on how TentHash's design affects the quality of the hash, but there is a Q&A at the end that also addresses topics like speed and seeding.

 ## The xor & mix loop.